-An x-ray photograph shows considerable fabric strain up to 1 cm in each dimension, reaching up to 15 cm towards the middle of the picture.
+An x-ray photograph shows considerable fabric strain up to 1 cm. in each dimension, reaching up to 15 cm. towards the middle of the picture.
 The strain had been fixed by the grounding of the support.
-This unusually strong straining may indicaye that the support was not prepared by a professional "witters."
+This unusually strong straining may indicate that the support was not prepared by a professional witter.

-Only few traces of under drawing and underpainting (mainly in a light reddish-brown or light grey) are possible to detect, implying in their execution the ground layer's grade of lightness.
-The most distinctive area of underpainting is visible in the upper part of the window's inner embrasure, left-side from the red curtain.
+Only a few traces of underdrawing and underpainting (mainly in a light reddish-brown or light grey) are possible to detect, implying in their execution the ground layer's grade of lightness.
+The most distinctive area of underpainting is visible in the upper part of the window's inner embrasure, to the left of the red curtain.
 The underpainting of the carpet initially excluded the bowl with fruit.
 The row of the pattern in that area didn't leave out the objects' outlines.

 The perspectival construction was probably drawn from direct observation without any mechanical aid.
 This likely explains why the vanishing lines of the window frame do not meet exactly in the vanishing point beyond the girl's head in the right half of the picture.